PrismLibrary/Prism-Documentation/docs/wpf/getting-started.md

 > The important thing to remember is that every time there is a ```Binding```, there is a linkage to the view model for this view.

-To help out with this part of the guide, the service that was shown above needs to be setup in the project.
+To help out with this part of the Getting Started Guide, the service that was shown above needs to be setup in the project.
 In the root of the project, create a ```Services``` folder.
 In that folder, create the ```CustomerStore.cs``` file and add the following code:

 ```cs
     public interface ICustomerStore